Railway Arch Costs: What You'll Really Pay in 2026

 How much does it cost to rent a railway arch?
 We break down rent, business rates, service charges, insurance, and fit-out costs with area-by-area benchmarks for London and the UK.

 This guide breaks down every cost component you will face as a railway arch tenant, with specific numbers drawn from current market data.
-We cover base rent across nine key areas, business rates with the latest 2026/27 multipliers, service charges, insurance, upfront costs like deposits and legal fees, and the hidden costs that catch tenants off guard.
+We cover base rent across London and the UK, business rates with the latest 2026/27 multipliers, service charges, insurance, upfront costs like deposits and legal fees, and the hidden costs that catch tenants off guard.
 Whether you are budgeting for a brewery in Bermondsey or a workshop in Leeds, you will find the figures you need here.

 Every arch is different, so use our calculator for a personalised estimate based on your specific location, size, and business type.